18 email marketing performance metrics for improved campaign tracking

 2

-Clean your email list—inactive or invalid subscribers are dead weight.
-Clean your list to only send to real, engaged subscribers.
+Clean your email list: Inactive or invalid subscribers will bring your revenue per subscriber down.
+Clean your list to only send to real, engaged subscribers who might actually make a purchase or click an ad.

 -